 history until a final corner aggressive move pushed him back to the third spot.

-Meanwhile in the Jr. Late Model division at Madera Speedway, Austin's struggles continued on.
-His team could not figure out a spot on setup like other teams had pinned down, and he faced an
+Meanwhile in the Jr. Late Model division at Madera Speedway, Austin had struggles begginning to surface.
+His team struggled to fine tune his car's setup like other teams had pinned down, all

-incredible amount of bad luck and mechanical failures throughout his past 3 years in the series.
-Despite a shortage of podium finishes and championship results, Austin continued showing his
+while facing an incredible amount of bad luck and mechanical failures throughout his final 2 years in the series.
+Despite a shortage of podium finishes and championship results, Austin continued

-impressive driving ability by driving through any issue his car may have had, and constantly keeping his car in an incredibly clean state despite the eventful and aggressive, wreck filled races that
+showing his impressive driving ability by driving through any issue his car may have had, and keeping his stock car in an incredibly clean state despite the eventful, aggressive, wreck filled races

-took place in the division's 4 year span.
-He pulled off wins at the LVMS Bullring and Irwindale Speedway that same year, but simply couldn't find success at Madera's tricky thrid-mile
+that took place at the challenging 1/3 mile oval.
+Despite extensive struggles at Madera, Austin pulled off thrilling wins at the LVMS Bullring and Irwindale Speedway that same year.

-2019 was Austin's diversifying year.
-He continued racing the Jr. Late Model division at Madera in a new car built purely by him, his father, and occasional help from a friend or two.
-He began
+2019 was a diversifying year.
+Austin continued racing the Jr. Late Model division at Madera in a rebuilt chassis with the new preffered engine combination for the series.
+He began regaining

 Austin made his first start at the half-mile outer oval at Irwindale Speedway in 2019 with a return to the South West Tour Truck series, and placed second in the 50 lap main event, barely a